 Since the entry into force of the Treaty of Lisbon, on 1 December 2009, the European Union alone has acquired a consolidated legal personality.
-However, the 'European Community' is still enshrined in international agreements that entered into force prior to the Treaty of Lisbon, as is the case for the Agreement between the European Community and the Republic of Mauritius on the short-stay visa waiver.
+However, the 'European Community' is still enshrined in international agreements that entered into force prior to the Treaty of Lisbon, as is the case for the Agreement between the European Community and the Commonwealth of the Bahamas on the short-stay visa waiver.
 The amending agreement therefore replaces 'Community' by 'Union' throughout the visa waiver agreement.